Coopersmith Career Consulting | Evaluated Learning Experience

 Varies (self-study; self-paced).

-Upon successful completion of this course, students will be able to: describe the importance of organizational training programs and the characteristics of various types of such programs; assist in the conducting of a training needs analysis to determine the goals and objectives of an organizational training program; assist in the designing of a training program to comply with existing organizational needs; facilitate the success of trainees and organizational training program using various methods; determine methods of training that are most likely to succeed based on a given set of organizational objectives; evaluate the success of organizational training programs by reviewing the data from the results of such programs; describe various types of organizational training programs and identify their key components and objectives.
+Upon successful completion of this course, students will be able to: describe the importance of organizational training programs and the characteristics of various types of such programs; assist in the conducting of a training needs analysis to determine the goals and objectives of an organizational training program; assist in the designing of a training program to comply with existing organizational needs; facilitate the success of trainees and organizational training program using various methods; determine methods of training that are most likely to succeed based on a given set of organizational objectives; evaluate the success of organizational training programs by reviewing the data from the results of such programs; and describe various types of organizational training programs and identify their key components and objectives.

 This course is a comprehensive discussion and analysis of organizational training programs, their goals, objectives and effects.
 Major topics include: organizational systems and dynamics, strategies and practices important in training and development, process of determining the need for developing, implementing and assessing organizational training programs.
 Focus is on conducting a training needs analysis and designing and implementing the program, along with a system for facilitating the success of the trainees.
 Other topics include specific types of training programs and training programs that apply to different elements of the organization’s personnel.

-In the lower division baccalaureate/associate degree category, 3 semester hours in Human Resource Management, Management, or Finance (8/18).
+In the lower division baccalaureate/associate degree category, 3 semester hours in Human Resource Management, Management, or Finance (8/18) (5/23 revalidation).
 NOTE: Course content overlaps topics covered in Training and Development (BUS-304).
 Care should be given to avoid duplicative credit.